Utah Post Herpetic Neuralgia Pain & Treatment

 If you have had a shingles outbreak and are planning to see a physician to reduce the chances of post herpetic neuralgia, go prepared to answer a series of questions involving the shingles outbreak, already exhausted pain relief remedies, symptoms suffered, etc. There is no specific test or cure for post herpetic neuralgia, but there are several medications that can be helpful in the reduction of pain.
 These may include a combination of topical pain creams, opioids, antidepressants, pain relieving skin patches, and anticonvulsants.

-For more information on how Omega Interventional Pain can help treat post herpetic neuralgia, please contact us at 801-261-4988 or fill out our contact form.
+For more information on how Omega Interventional Pain can help treat post herpetic neuralgia, please contact us at 801-261-4988.